Home BS5839-6:2013 Fire Detection and Fire Alarms Systems (Summary)

 LD3 - A system incorporating detectors in all circulation spaces that form part of the escape routes from the premises

 It is noted that an LD3 type system is intended to protect escape routes for those not directly involved in the fire and may not save the life of anyone in the immediate vicinity of the fire.

 Only by quoting Grade and Category can a meaningful and effective alarm system be specified, e.g. Grade D, Category LD2.

 History of BS 5839-part 6

 When first introduced in 1995, the BS 5839: Pt.6 Code of Practice became the most important set of recommendations ever made on fire safety in the home.

 It had an immediate impact on architects, system designers, installers and landlords in the private or public sector, all of whom were required to familiarise themselves with these important recommendations.
-Landlords in particular needed to abide by these recommendations, as legal liability with regard to ‘duty of care’would undoubtedly become a serious issue should a fire occur in an inadequately protected property.
+Landlords in particular needed to abide by these recommendations, as legal liability with regard to 'duty of care' would undoubtedly become a serious issue should a fire occur in an inadequately protected property.

 In short, BS 5839: Pt.6 became the essential guide to providing adequate fire protection in all dwelling types.

-In September 2004, the Code of Practice was extensively revised and updated by the publication of BS 5839: Pt.6: 2004 and immediately superseded BS 5839: Pt.6: 1995, which is now withdrawn.
+In September 2004, the Code of Practice was extensively revised and updated by the publication of BS 5839: Pt.6: 2004 which superseded BS 5839: Pt.6: 1995, which is now withdrawn.
 The changes therein are important and need to be fully understood and appreciated by all those with responsibility for fire safety in domestic dwellings.